Updated July 10, 2023

 - In the case of student loans, it increases the loan repayment and is calculable based on the deferment of interest payments.
 However, this means that a student will have to face a bigger loan outstanding and repay a bigger EMI (equated monthly installments) if he chooses capitalization interest schemes.

-It has a different standard called Statement of Financial Accounting Standards, numbered 34 as prescribed by the Financial Accounting Standards Board.
+It has a different standard called Statement of Financial Accounting Standards, numbered 34, as the Financial Accounting Standards Board prescribes.
 In US GAAP, the interest capitalized as a part of the asset cost is known as a capitalized asset.

-When considering capitalization of interest, it should be noted that not all interest costs can be capitalized as it depends on the qualifying value of the asset in consideration.
-Identifying a qualifying asset (an asset for which borrowing cost is permitted) is always essential.
+It is important to note that the capitalization of interest depends on the qualifying value of the asset under consideration, and not all interest costs can be capitalized.
+Identifying a qualifying asset (for which borrowing cost is permitted) is always essential.
 Businesses must validate the impact of interest capitalization on liabilities and working capital.

 This is a guide to Capitalized Interest.
 Here we also discuss the definition, how to avoid capitalized interest, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –